Peterborough Regional Vascular Health Network (VHN) Physician Login Pharmacist Login About Us Peterborough Regional Vascular Health Network (VHN)

 Colleen and High Blood Pressure

-There are many ways for people to find out that they are at risk of having a heart attack or stroke such as, having one.
+There are many ways for people to find out that they are at risk of having a heart attack or stroke, the scariest of which is having one.
 Or, like the 56-year-old women in the photo above, who stopped at one of our blood pressure clinics to find out, much to her shock, that her blood pressure was 247/152…a life threatening blood pressure.

 If you are: